cavo789/blog/blog/2024/01/06/docker-postgrest/index.md

 grant web_anon to authenticator;
 ```

+Now, to leave the postgres console, just type `\q`.

 ### Step 2 - Install and execute PostgREST

 PostgREST is a binary, download it by running: